1. Telephone & Mobile Phones

 You can make international calls at Laos Telecom offices in most provincial capitals or post offices.
-Calls to most countries usually cost between 0.75USD and 1.80USD per minutes.
-Still, cyber cafes are a cheaper way to go.
+Calls to most countries usually cost between 0.75USD and 1.80USD per minute.
+Still, cybercafes are a cheaper way to go.
 If you want to use your mobile phone in Laos, the simplest and cheapest way is to buy a prepaid phone card from most mini-marts or phone shops for around US$10.
 The major phone providers are Tango and Laotel.
 Or check if your phone company has international roaming coverage in Laos.

 - Please note that only new crisp notes are accepted in Laos.
-US$100 notes receiving a better exchange rate; US$ notes of the series number before 1996 as well as US$100 notes with the series number CB, dirty and/or damaged notes, or notes with any writing on it are not accepted in Laos.
+US$100 notes receiving a better exchange rate; US$ notes of the series number before 1996 as well as US$100 notes with the series number CB, dirty and/or damaged notes, or notes with any writing on them are not accepted in Laos.
 Please bring some small changes with you for your convenience.

 5. Credit card

-A growing number of hotels, upmarket restaurants, and gift shops in Vientiane and Luang Prabang accept Visa and Master Card, and to a much lesser extent Amex and JCB.
-Outside of these three towns, credit cards are virtually useless and kip is more preferred.
-Major banks in Laos like Banque pour le Commerce Extérieur du Lao (BCEL) has branches in Vientiane, Luang Prabang, Vang Vieng; Savannakhet and Pakse offer cash advances/withdrawals on Visa credit/debit cards at a 3% transaction fee, other banks may have slightly different charges.
+A growing number of hotels, upmarket restaurants, and gift shops in Vientiane and Luang Prabang accept Visa and Master cards, and to a much lesser extent Amex and JCB.
+Outside of these three towns, credit cards are virtually useless and kip is preferred.
+Major banks in Laos like Banque pour le Commerce Extérieur du Lao (BCEL) have branches in Vientiane, Luang Prabang, and Vang Vieng; Savannakhet and Pakse offer cash advances/withdrawals on Visa credit/debit cards at a 3% transaction fee, other banks may have slightly different charges.
 Advances/withdrawals can be made in Lao kip only when it's not possible to withdraw US dollars or Thai baht.

 Travelers may get cheered to know that ATMs have made a tentative landing in Laos.
 But before you get overexcited, the ATMs are only available in Vientiane, Vang Vieng and there is a maximum of 700,000 kips (about US$70) a time, with each withdrawal incurring a US$2 fee from BCEL.
 Taking your plastic into the bank itself might be cheaper If you have to pay relatively high charges to your home bank on each overseas withdrawal.
 Please note that ATMs dispense cash in Lao kip to Visa and Master Card accounts only.